ericjanto/personal-blog/content/pages/reading-list.md

 I'm very thankful for any suggestions, so if you have one please [contact](/contact/) me!

-- [ ] Fear and Loathing in Las Vegas
+- [ ] Fear and Loathing in Las Vegas – Hunter S. Thompson
 - [ ] Das offene Kunstwerk – Umberto Eco
 - [ ] Getting Things Done – David Allen
 - [ ] Siddartha – Hermann Hesse